3 August 2021

 What is Kong?

-Kong is a Lua application using Nginx to have an API gateway in front of your APIs.
+Kong is an open-source Lua application using Nginx to have an API gateway in front of your APIs.
 Thanks to Kong plugins, you can customize the API gateway with many rules like rate-limiting, oauth2 … You can see all the possibilities in the Kong hub.

 Imagine you have two APIs: API 1 and API 2, where the first one is a client of the second, and the API 2 has to be behind the kong API gateway.
 To do it, you have to create the following resources: